Since October 2024, I'm a postdoctoral researcher in Quantum Information team of Sorbonne University working with Alex Grilo.

 I received my Master's degree in theoretical computer science from the same university.

-My research focuses on understanding the security of cryptographic schemes—like encryptions, digital signatures, and zero-knowledge proofs—in the presence of quantum computers.
-I also enjoy thinking about Euclidean lattices, their computational hardness (both classical and quantum), and their algorithmic aspects.
+but my research focuses on post-quantum cryptography; understanding the security of cryptographic schemes such as encryptions, signatures, and zero-knowledge proofs in the presence of quantum computers.

 QI team at LIP6 (Laboratoire d'Informatique)